S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 Destination: zeek.kerberos.sname
 ```

-This graphed the requesting accounts against the services for which they requested tickets:
+This graphed the requesting account against the services for which it requested tickets:

 ![](images/10-arkime-connection-graph.png)

-The graph showed `Administrator/CONDEF.LOCAL` fanning out to the service accounts created for the exercise.
+The graph showed `Administrator/CONDEF.LOCAL` fanning out to the accounts created for the Kerberoasting exercise.

-That was the same one-to-many relationship I observed in Splunk:
+That was the same one-to-many pattern I observed in Splunk:

 * One requesting account
-* Multiple service names
+* Multiple service accounts
 * Requests occurring close together

-Splunk showed the activity from the domain controller's event logs, while Malcolm showed it from independently collected network traffic.
+Splunk showed the activity from the domain controller's Windows event logs.
+Malcolm showed it through independently collected network telemetry.

-The agreement between those two sources increased confidence that I was looking at the intended execution rather than an isolated parsing or collection issue.
+Having both sources show the same behavior increased my confidence that I had correctly identified the execution.

 ---

 ## Cracking an AES256 Ticket

-The course exercise focused primarily on detection and did not require cracking the captured tickets.
-I continued beyond that point to demonstrate the offline-cracking stage.
+The course exercise focused on generating and detecting the Kerberoasting telemetry.
+Cracking the tickets was not required, but I continued to the offline-cracking stage.

-My tickets used AES256, corresponding to Kerberos encryption type 18.
+My captured tickets used AES256, corresponding to Kerberos encryption type 18.
 The matching Hashcat mode is `19700`.

 My attacker VM was CPU-only, so I extracted one ticket into a separate file and ran: